JCSDA/jedi-docs/docs/jedi-components/oops/toy-models/qg.rst

 3. **Finalization**

-  If the streamfunction is the prognostic variable, it is retrivied from :math:`q^{t+\Delta t}` using the potential vorticity inversion procedure described above.
+  If the streamfunction is the prognostic variable, it is retrieved from :math:`q^{t+\Delta t}` using the potential vorticity inversion procedure described above.

 Fake projection
 ---------------